 Your Magento store runs fast but the search still loads slow and takes 10-15 seconds to complete.
 How do you deal with that?
 Ugh, why can’t Magento just work?
 What do we need to do to bring Magento 2 search below the 1-second mark?

 We’ve all been there.
-Sometimes the solution is simple, sometimes – not so much.
+Sometimes the solution is simple, sometimes not so much.
 First, let’s see why the Magento search loads slow followed by detailed tips on how to make things right.

 The default Magento search engine works fine with a small number of products and a simple store.
 Once you start piling up customizations, add new data and products, things get complicated and Magento search loads slow.

 A few factors are in place here:

 - more store data commands more raw hardware power to search,

-- default Magento 2 search engine works well only with small amounts of data and low search loads,
+- the default Magento 2 search engine works well only with small amounts of data and low search loads,

 - new features and customizations take more resources to process, this means Magento has to somehow allocate resources in a fair way between search queries and other Magento needs.